-The Service Transformation Programme is a high-level programme of activities, which are being completed to ensure that the Service is best placed to meet future challenges.
-Funding for projects identified as part of the Programme were taken into account in the revenue budget and the capital programme, and this reserve was set up to cover the staff elements of the projects.
+Funding for projects will be taken into account in the revenue budget and the capital programme, and this reserve covers the staff elements of the projects.
 It continues to fund transformational staffing costs, including those relating to the Fire Alliance with Hereford & Worcester Fire and Rescue Service.